yasen-yankov/ios-docs/index.md

 Here are the available UI for iOS component at a glance:

-**TKChart** is a versatile charting component that offers full customization, great performance and intuitive object model.
+**Chart** is a versatile charting component that offers full customization, great performance and intuitive object model.
 Its API allows creating complex charts with stunning animations and appearance.

 TKChart main features include: